-- Have airline personnel carry your luggage for you and/or lift it into the overhead bin for you
+- Have airline personnel carry your luggage and/or lift it into the overhead bin for you.

 - Allow non-medical assistants to accompany you through security and boarding.

-- Take your pain medication one hour before your flight to give it time to get into your system.
+- Taking your pain medication one hour before your flight to give it time to get into your system.

-- Carry your pain medications together in a clear plastic bag and have them on you at all times, in case you need to resort to them during the flight.
+- Carry your pain medications together in a clear plastic bag and have them on you at all times, in case you need them during the flight.

 - Inform flight attendants that you are on medication.
 This way they can monitor you if necessary.

-For lower back pain, providing support behind your lower back, often with a back roll or even a couple of pillows (which a flight attendant may be more than willing to give you), is a good way to prevent slouching that may lead to back pain and to keep your spine straight.
+For lower back pain, providing support behind your lower back, often with a back roll or even a couple of pillows, is a good way to prevent slouching that may lead to back pain and to keep your spine straight.

-- Back braces, tube-shaped pillows with microfibers inside and other materials providing support are common companions of passengers with back pain and can be purchased inexpensively at many stores.
+Tube-shaped pillows with microfibers inside, back braces, and other materials providing support are common companions of passengers with back pain and can be purchased inexpensively at many stores.

-Airplane rides can be a bit tight and uncomfortable at times, especially if you’re not in a luxury class.
+Airplane rides can be a bit tight and uncomfortable at times, especially if you’re not in first class or business class.